ethereum/execution-spec-tests/docs/getting_started/installation_troubleshooting.md

 ### Coincurve Installation

-If you encounter an error when installing the `coincurve` package, like the following:
+If you encounter an error when installing the `coincurve` package like the following:

 ```bash
 Stored in directory: /tmp/pip-ephem-wheel-cache-xmvrga07/wheels/8c/b8/07/7845e7297caf68e1436089da2b0e18050e199745a918a7441b